 Nationwide provides discounts based on your driving habits and history.
 These reward you for minimizing claims and taking steps to be a better driver.

-Nationwide offers a defensive driving course discount for older drivers once they reach the age of 55.
+The defensive driving course discount is available for older drivers once they reach the age of 55.
 If that were the only requirement, it’d be a senior driver discount.
 But this reward concerns defensive driving.
 To receive these savings, you must have:

 - At least 55 birthdays

 - No at-fault accidents on your record within the past 35 months

 - Completed state-approved accident prevention or driver safety course

 You must pass the defensive driving course to qualify for the discount.
 How much you save can vary.
 But most customers save about 5%.

 The good student discount is for families with kids in school to lower their premiums.
 They don’t publish the actual savings, but you’ll see lower rates on your bill if you meet the discount requirements.
 Here’s how to qualify: